wfahren/OpenVPN/web_sites_not_loading.md

-# Determine Tunnel Maximum MTU and Config OpenVPN Server Confif to Fix
+# Determine VPN Tunnel Maximum MTU and OpenVPN Server Config Option to Fix

 ## Why would you need to do this?